-An LDAP server with a TLS certificate uploaded:
+► An LDAP server with a TLS certificate uploaded:

 - a.
-Enter the CLI command with the following two TLS-related options set and/or added: - <security> is set to tls or startTls. - The "verifyServerCertificate" parameter is added to the command and set to "true." - config:# authentication ldap add ldap.raritan.com 389 openldap startTls... inetOrgPerson verifyServerCertificate true - b.
+Enter the CLI command with the following two TLS-related options set and/or added: - <security> is set to tls or startTls. - The "verifyServerCertificate" parameter is added to the command and set to "true." - config:# authentication ldap add ldap.raritan.com 389 openldap startTls ... inetOrgPerson verifyServerCertificate true - b.
 The system now prompts you to enter the certificate's content. - c.
 Type or copy the certificate's content in the CLI and press Enter.

-Note: The certificate's content is located between the line containing "BEGIN CERTIFICATE" and the line containing "END CERTIFICATE".
+Note: Select and copy the content including the starting line containing "BEGIN CERTIFICATE" and the ending line containing "END CERTIFICATE."

-An LDAP server with the bind DN and bind password configured:
+► An LDAP server with the bind DN and bind password configured: